andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Most of the time spent during the first few rehearsals are teaching the individual segments.
 Each has its own name that Mark has informally conferred as he developed the piece and each segment has its own flavor.
-Whether it be a different costume, step sequence, hand movements, facial expressions, or other
+Whether it be a different costume, step sequence, hand movement, facial expression, or other

 For example, this is what I write in my notebook for the pass called Plastic Surgery